On 14 December 1979 Colonel Al McLellan, the Greenwood Base Commander, made the last simulated kill in the TCPT thus ending 21 years of operation.

 Inside the Tactical Compartment

-As part of the Greenwood Military Aviation Museum complex, the Argus TCPT was obtained from the Maritime Aviation Museum located across from the Halifax International Airport on permanent loan.
-The plan was to restore the TCPTand display it at the Museum to give visitors an idea of the tactical compartment on the Argus.
+As part of the Greenwood Military Aviation Museum complex, the Argus TCPT is on permanent loan from the Atlantic Canada Aviation Museum The plan was to restore the TCPTand display it at the Museum to give visitors an idea of the tactical compartment on the Argus.
 In the spring of 1999 the trainer, which consists of a 22 ft and 12 ft sections was delivered to Greenwood and stored at 9 Hangar.